Visual Artists Program: Creation

-- Applicants to TAC’s 2018 Visual Artists Program may not apply to TAC’s 2018 Media Artists Program.
+- Applicants to TAC’s 2021 Visual Artists Program: Creation may not apply to TAC’s 2021 Media Artists Program: Creation.

 - Collaborative proposals are eligible.
 Co-applicants are subject to the same eligibility criteria as primary applicants.
 If the application is successful, the grant cheque will be payable to the principal applicant, as listed in the application.
 Similarly, a T4A slip will be issued to the principal applicant.

 - Projects that have been completed prior to the announcement of results.
 Toronto Arts Council does not fund retroactively.